NethermindEth/docs/docs/fundamentals/pruning.md

 ### FullPruningMemoryBudgetMb

 The `FullPruningMemoryBudgetMb` configuration parameter controls the memory budget allocated for the trie visit during the full pruning process.
+During full pruning, pending nodes are queue to a pool of nodes whose size is determined by this value.
-By increasing this value, the number of required read IOPS (Input/Output Operations Per Second) can be significantly reduced, which results in a faster full pruning operation.
+This allow the possibility for multiple node to share a single IOS (Input/Output Operation).
+By increasing this value, the number of required read IOP per second can be significantly reduced, which results in a faster full pruning operation.
 However, this improvement comes at the expense of increased RAM usage.\
 \
 Assuming your system has a total of 64GB of RAM, with the application, CL client, and system expenses consuming 20GB,